706-419-3883

 How Much Vitamin D Do You Need?

 Vitamin D is stored in the liver.
 Persistent excess amounts can lead to kidney damage.
-High vitamin D concentrations have been implicated in promoting vascular calcification and arterial stiffness that contribute to arteriosclerosis and hypertension.
+High vitamin D concentrations have been implicated in promoting calcification in the arteries and arterial stiffness that contribute to arteriosclerosis and hypertension.
 23

 Defining Deficiency, Insufficiency, and Optimal